28 PhD Viva Questions Your Examiners Will Ask

 34. “What role did your supervisor play in shaping the project?”

 A question that examiners ask carefully.
 They are not trying to expose dependence.
 They want to understand the working relationship and confirm that the intellectual ownership of the thesis sits with you.
 Be honest.
 Acknowledge the guidance you received, and then make clear which decisions were yours.
 Examiners know that good supervision involves real input.
-They are listening for whether you absorbed that input into your own thinking rather than simply executing instructions.
+They are listening for whether you absorbed that input into your own thinking, rather than simply following instructions.

 Findings and contribution